4 Continuity

 x

-is bounded whenever x is large; together with Exercise 6 we could use this to conclude uni-
+is bounded whenever x is large; together with Exercise 6 we conclude that f (x) is uniformly

-(x) is unbounded when x small (lim f
+(x) is unbounded when x is small (lim f

 1